What were Georgian and Victorian servants’ rooms like?

 Servants’ bedrooms and dormitories were pushed to the margins of the house: in garrets and occasionally basements.
 In newly built or extended houses, wings were created in the main house that offered separate accommodation for indoor and outdoor servants, grooms for example often sleeping above the stables.

 Most servants would have had their own box.
 They carried this with them as they moved from one house to the next and used it to keep personal items.
 All other furniture was provided by their employer.

 The hierarchies created by status within the household and signalled by differences in pay were also apparent in the accommodation and furniture provided to servants.

 Maids and footmen

 Servants at the bottom of the hierarchy were provided with the basics, but little else: a bed, a chair, perhaps a table, a small mirror or a piece of carpet.
-Mattresses were filled with wool or horsehair, or very occasionally straw; beds and pillows were usually stuffed with feathers, and all had the standard set sheets and blankets, but many servants had to share their rooms and few had fires.
+Mattresses were filled with wool or horsehair, or very occasionally straw; beds and pillows were usually stuffed with feathers, and all had the standard set of sheets and blankets.
+Many servants had to share their rooms and few had fires.

 Housekeepers and stewards